GO BACKFind out if your website is compliant

 Besides this, below are other reasons why you need an accessibility checker:

 Say you’ve gone through the guidelines, standards, and best practices included in the W3C recommendations.
 You’ve even read the very detailed technical material.
+But, where do you even start?

 An accessibility checker helps cut down on the time it takes to recognize accessibility issues.
 They help you determine issues that prevent differently-abled people from accessing your website.